polygon-io/xbrl-parser/README.md

 </unit>
 ```

-That's great and all...but the fact in the above example references a unit called "u1",
+That's great and all, but the fact in the above example references a unit called "u1".
 Let's see what that more complex unit might look like:
 ```xml
 <unit id="u1">